Red light therapy looks simple. You turn on a panel, stand in front of it, and wait. Easy, right?

 Most people see progress with:

 Rest days still matter.
-Cells need time to adapt and repair.
+Cells need time to respond and adapt.

 Ask yourself: